An improvement on a recent New York Times interactive graphic showing the number of American troops in Afghanistan and Iraq.

 How Many Households: a similar critique and redesign of another New York Times graphic by Bret Victor.

-This visualisation was written using Mike Bostock's D3.js and is based on the Stacked Bars example.
+This visualisation was written using D3 and is based on Mike Bostock’s Stacked-to-Grouped Bars example.